1) What are Clockwork Critters ™?

 8) What does -this- switch do?

-All Clockwork Critters™ sold come with a sheet explaining their specific switch.
+All Clockwork Critters™ sold come with a card explaining their specific switch.

 Generally, for those with a 3-position switch “Off” is in the center.
 In “Standby” (usually to the left), the Critter will sit quietly until action is manually triggered.
 When switched “On”, it will make random noises and movements as long as the switch is in this position, but will still stop after 2-3 minutes if there’s no further interaction.